How To Keep Mice Out Of Your Camper BEFORE They Get In

-The bad news is that it came right back in wherever it got into my camper in the first place.
+Here's the bad news.
+He came right back in the same way he got into my camper in the first place.

-As much as I don't want to kill anything, I couldn't catch it.
-After a day or so of failure, traps were set.
-I HATED doing this.
+As much as I didn't want to kill anything, I couldn't catch him.
+After a day or so of failure, mousetraps were set.
+I HATED doing it.

-But I couldn't let it continue to destroy my stuff and worse, spread disease and general disgustingness inside my little home.
+But I couldn't let him continue to destroy my stuff and spread disease and general disgustingness inside my tiny home.

-In the short time the mouse squatted it my place, it had hoarded bits of dog food, put a hole in a ski jacket, chewed a hole in my ski pants, got into dog food and cereal, probably damaged some other stuff I cannot remember and made a nest inside one of my UGG boots.
+In less than a week, he hoarded bits of dog food, put a hole in a ski jacket, chewed a hole in my ski pants, got into dog food and cereal, probably damaged some other stuff I cannot remember, and made a nest inside one of my UGG boots.

-Mice poop and pee was everywhere under my booth area.
+Poop and pee were everywhere under my booth area.

-Having mice in your camper is unacceptable.
-But it can happen.
-So you MUST take preventative measures in keeping mice out is BEFORE you get one in your RV.
+Having little critters in your home is unacceptable.
+But it can happen if you don't take preventative measures to keep them out BEFORE getting one in your RV.

-We will first cover preventative measures, then we'll cover how to get rid of mice in your camper.
+First, let's cover preventative measures, then we'll cover how to get rid of existing mice in your camper.

 How To Keep Mice Out Of Your Camper

 Ok, so there are more than a few mice 'deterrents' out there.
-There are deterrent efforts and ideas some claim totally worked for them, but others say were totally ineffective.
+There are deterrent efforts and ideas some claim worked for them, but others say they were ineffective.